annazuckerman/specmatch-emp-apf/README.md

 -- Pixel_shifts --> *List of pixel shifts used during shifting method in Specmatch-Emp.
 For future purpose of rejected known atmopsheric lines*

+#### Results

+-- specmatch_results.csv -> *derived properties for the 101 stars in the APF calibration target set*

+-- README.md -> *description and locations of other intermediate data products*